Madame-Aehm/CAB-Project-4-Spikes/spike20/notes.md

 - There is huge potential for creating incredibly complex and specific Schemas.
 For more info, have a read of the [docs](https://mongoosejs.com/docs/guide.html).

 - Let's create a collection for 'users' on MongoDB and then manually add some documents.
 Make sure each document conforms to the Schema, and be very careful not to make any typos.
-Remember that your collection should have a **lower-case**, **plural**, **English** word for a name.
+Remember that your collection should have a **lower-case**, **plural** name.

 - Back on our userModel.js file, using another property on the mongoose variable we will create a **Model**.
 Mongoose [best-practise](https://samwize.com/2014/03/07/what-mongoose-never-explain-to-you-on-case-sentivity/) is to name your Modal with the **capitalized**, **singular** version of your collection name.
 Then link it to the collection using the **lower-case**, **singular** verion of your collection name.
 Make sure to export it: